 Senior Research Scientist, Biotechnology Salary

-Wages for Biotechnology Senior Research Scientists in the United States are generous, with average pay above six figures ($99K) per year.
-Total cash compensation for Biotechnology Senior Research Scientists runs from $69K to $140K depending on bonuses that can occasionally exceed $19K and profit sharing that can reach almost $27K.
-While the company and years of experience impact pay for this group, location is the most influential factor.
+Salaries for Biotechnology Senior Research Scientists in the United States are generous, with average pay above six figures ($100K) per year.
+Cash earnings for Biotechnology Senior Research Scientists — which occasionally include more than $20K from bonuses and more than $26K from profit sharing — stretch from around $71K to approximately $142K.
+Geographic location is the main element affecting pay for this group — the company and tenure are driving factors as well.
 Almost all enjoy medical while a large number get dental coverage.
 Vision coverage is also available to a fair number.
-The majority of Biotechnology Senior Research Scientists claim high levels of job satisfaction.
-There are more male Biotechnology Senior Research Scientists than female among those who completed the questionnaire, making up 65 percent.
-Participants in PayScale's salary questionnaire provided the particulars of this report.
+More than half of Biotechnology Senior Research Scientists (62 percent) survey respondents are men.
+Most workers in this position report high levels of job satisfaction.
+The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Senior Research Scientist, Biotechnology